Biology for a

 Talks and Q&As with professionals using biology to tackle pressing problems

-Mentorship and up to £1,000 in grant funding for selected Fellows to pursue follow-up projects
+Mentorship and referrals to pursue follow-up projects

-Support with UCAS applications and Oxbridge interviews
+Support with applications and Oxbridge/Ivy interviews

 Course overview